Buy-to-Let Mortgages for Older Borrowers

 Is there an age limit for buy-to-let mortgages?

-Yes, limits are sometimes put in place by buy-to-let mortgage lenders.
-It might surprise you to hear, but there can be both upper and lower age limits for applicants – typically 18-75 years of age.
+Yes, limits are sometimes set by buy-to-let mortgage lenders.
+It might surprise you to hear that there can be both upper and lower age limits for applicants—typically 18-75 years of age.
 However, these age brackets often vary between lenders.

 Under 21 years old